numba/numba/.github/ISSUE_TEMPLATE/Feature_request.md

 <!--

-Please include details of the feature you would like to see, why you would like to see it/the use case
+Please include details of the feature you would like to see, why you would like to see it/the use case.

 -->